 Within a year of our investigation, Taib stepped down as Chief Minister.
 His replacement has promised to crack down on corruption, but can he stand up to Sarawak’s powerful logging industry?

-Sarawak’s timber boom has spawned some of the world’s largest and most ruthless logging companies, which operate in almost every tropical forested region in the world, from South America and Africa to the Pacific islands.
+/en/blog/were-back-sarawak-time-were-watching-space/has spawned some of the world’s largest and most ruthless logging companies, which operate in almost every tropical forested region in the world, from South America and Africa to the Pacific islands.

 What’s HSBC got to do with it?